Facilitating campus-community partnerships since 2001.

 Land-grant universities emerged from a push for rapid industrialization in the United States and the need for a labor force equipped to meet the rising demand.
 Under the 1862 Morrill Act which came to be known as the Land Grant College Act, Vermont congressman Justin Smith Morrill called for government support of higher education to ensure access for all social classes.
 The Morrill Act forever changed the face of higher education in the U.S. and set up the expectation that universities had a responsibility to serve the state that supported them as well as contribute to the well-being of the country.
 Land-grant universities were established and granted each state federal land for the establishment of schools dedicated to teaching “agriculture and the mechanic arts”.

-As a forward-thinking institution, we also acknowledge that the land which was granted for the establishment of these universities amounts to nearly 11 million acres of tribal land taken from Native communities.
+We acknowledge that the land which was granted for the establishment of these universities amounts to nearly 11 million acres of tribal land taken from Native communities.
 This innovation which broadened access to education for the average American also came at the expense of Indigenous people in this country.
 Therefore, the Office of Engagement acknowledges the traditional homelands of the Indigenous People which Purdue University is built upon.
 We honor and appreciate the Bodéwadmik (Potawatomi), Lenape (Delaware), Myaamia (Miami), and Shawnee People who are the original Indigenous caretakers.